microsoft/MR_RetailExperienceWorkshop/.md/5-build-deploy.md

 Do not follow the Configure Settings instructions on Meta's documentation page.
 Their instructions require the use of the Meta Integration SDK, and uses the Meta XR Plug-in rather than the OpenXR Plug-in.

 >**Note:**
-If you recieve and error saying that you don't have a valid MRTK profile for the chosen platform, go up to **Edit** > **Project Settings** and click on the **MRTK3** tab.
+If you recieve an error saying that you don't have a valid MRTK profile for the chosen platform, go up to **Edit** > **Project Settings** and click on the **MRTK3** tab.
 Make sure that you have the MRTK profile selected under the profile, it may have been cleared after switching platforms.